This post may contain affiliate links.

 It may take a few seconds, and sometimes takes a tiny nudge to get going, but the candle will begin to seesaw back and forth.
 It will keep moving and dripping wax on each end as it goes.
 Make sure to put something under it to collect the wax!
 It makes a bit of a mess.

-How Does the Candle Seesaw Work?
+The Science Behind the Candle Seesaw

 When one end of the candle drips, it makes that side lighter so it rises.
 The end that drops drips wax so it then becomes lighter making it rise back up.
 It really is about the weight of the different ends!
 Then the kinetic energy keeps it going for a really long time!